Authentic Lessons for 21st Century Learning

 30 Minute(s)

-• What are your prior experiences with reading and writing stories?
+• What prior experiences have you had with reading and writing stories?

-• What components have to be present for something to be considered a story?
+• What components must be present for something to be considered a story?

-Encourage students to consider their prior knowledge and experiences as they write.
+Encourage students to consider their prior knowledge and experiences with writing as they work.
+Start the 5-minute timer.

-Display slide 10 and share with students the learning objectives for the lesson:
+Display slide 10 and share the following learning objectives with students:

-1. Explore character traits and develop a complex character.
+• Explore different character traits and develop a complex character.

 Explore